Stunted growth: Maternal nutrition

 Poor maternal nutrition during pregnancy and breastfeeding can lead to stunted growth of children.
 Proper nutrition for mothers during the prenatal and postnatal period is important for ensuring healthy birth weight and healthy childhood growth.
 Prenatal causes of child stunting are associated with maternal undernutrition.
 Low maternal BMI predisposes the fetus to poor growth leading to intrauterine growth retardation, which is strongly associated with low birth weight and size.
 Women who are underweight or anemic during pregnancy are more likely to have stunted children, which perpetuates the intergenerational transmission of stunting.
 Children born with low birth weight are more at risk of stunting.
 However, the effect of prenatal undernutrition can be addressed during the postnatal period through proper child feeding practices.

 Maternal undernutrition increases the risk of stunting at 2 years of age.
-Based on data from 19 birth cohorts from low and middle income countries, 20% of stunting is attributed to being born small-for-gestational-age (SGA).
-Further, an estimated 33% of stunting at 2 years was attributed to fetal growth restriction and preterm birth in 2011 in developing countries, and 41% in South Asia.
+20% of stunting is attributed to being born small-for-gestational-age (SGA).
+An estimated 33% of stunting at 2 years was attributed to fetal growth restriction and preterm birth in 2011 in developing countries, and 41% in South Asia.
 Restricted pre- and postnatal growth are in turn important determinants of short adult height, increasing the likelihood of the next generation experiencing stunted growth.

 Sanitation

 One notable contribution to stunted growth is a lack of sanitation—an example of this is countries where public defecation is practiced.
 The ingestion of high quantities of fecal bacteria by young children through putting soiled fingers or household items in the mouth leads to intestinal infections.
 This affects children's nutritional status by diminishing appetite, reducing nutrient absorption, and increasing nutrient loss.

-Research on a global level has found that the proportion of stunting that could be attributed to five or more episodes of diarrhea before two years of age was 25%.
+Around 25% of stunting cases could be attributed to five or more episodes of diarrhea before two years of age.
 Since diarrhea is closely linked with water, sanitation, and hygiene (WASH), this is a good indicator of the connection between WASH and stunted growth.
 To what extent improvements in drinking water safety, toilet use and good handwashing practices contribute to reducing stunting depending on how bad these practices were prior to interventions.

 Environmental enteropathy

 The condition termed environmental enteropathy is proposed as an immediate causal factor of childhood stunting.
 This is an asymptomatic small intestinal disorder characterized by chronic gut inflammation, reduced absorptive surface area, and disruption of intestinal barrier function.
 This small bowel disorder can be attributed to sustained exposure to intestinal pathogens caused by fecal contamination of food and water.

-Recent evidence confirmed a causal relationship between stunted growth and environmental enteropathy in children.
-Several studies are also underway to examine the link between this condition and stunted growth.
-The exact parthenogenesis of environmental enteropathy causing linear growth failure is unclear, but it is hypothesized that a chronic inflammatory state and impaired absorption associated with this condition may inhibit bone growth and affect linear growth during the early years of life.
+Land degradation

+Southern Asia and sub-Saharan Africa are regions where land degradation coincide with high poverty rates and childhood stunting.
+In 2025, 47 million children under five years of age suffering from stunting live in areas where stunting overlaps with significant yield losses from land degradation.
+These areas represent a convergence of environmental degradation and human deprivation.